packpack/packpack/README.md

 * [LuaFun] - functional programming library for Lua.
 * [MsgPuck] - simple and efficient MsgPack binary serialization library.
 * [Phalcon] - high performance PHP Framework.
+* [MyHTML] - a fast HTML Parser implemented as a pure C99 library.

 Of course, [PackPack] itself is packaged using [PackPack].